hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

     It would be nice to have 2 general purpose buttons.

   * LED's (2):
-    It woulb be nice two have to LED's for blinky purposes.
+    It would be nice two have to LED's for blinky purposes.

   * LCD Display (1):
     IT would be nice to have a FET that can turn off the LCD display.

 This adds up to 13 pins.
-We are going to run out of pins, so trade-offs need to be made.
+There are not enough pins,
+so some sort of shift register is needed to increase the number digital outputs.

 The trick to using the program is to specify the order in which to bind the pins.
 The tricky thing to figure out was the timer bindings.